omarAlharbi1/Image-to-Image-Local-Search-Engine/README.md

 # Functionalities:
 1. you can filter a dataset to get a similar images to a corseponding image,
 2. by increasing the threshold you will seperate duplications in a dataset,
-3. by decreasing the threshold you will seperate every type of images to a specific folders
+3. by decreasing the threshold you will seperate every type of images to a folder for that type, resulting in multiple folders each one has a similar images
 4. and much more functionalities in future updates...

 # Usage: